mugli/learning-graphql/workshopper/exercises/basic_query_syntax/problem.md

 }
 ```

-`query` is an GraphQL `Operation`.
+* `query` is an GraphQL `Operation`.
 It, as you might guess, fetches the data from server.
-It is read-only, you cannot modify data with `query` operations.
+This `query` operation is read-only, you cannot modify data with it.

 > The other valid value for GraphQL operation is `mutation`, which we can use to create, update or delete data and fetch the updated result (*doing CRUD, remember?
-Need to do them all!*).
+Need to be able to do them all!*).
 We'll discuss more on mutations later.

-`fetchUser` is just an arbitrary name of your query.
+* `fetchUser` is just an arbitrary name of your query.
 You'll write whatever you feel right here.
 A meaningful name will make sense later to other developers about what the query does in short.
-Yeah,  [that's one of the hardest things to do in computer science](http://martinfowler.com/bliki/TwoHardThings.html)!
+Yeah, [that's one of the hardest things to do in computer science :( )](http://martinfowler.com/bliki/TwoHardThings.html)!

-`user` is called `field`.
-And `name` is a sub-field, you might say .
+* `user` is called a `field`.
+And `name` is a sub-field, you might say.

-`id: "1"` is the `argument` on `user` field.
-Arguments are unordered, by the way. `picture(width: 200, height: 100)` and `picture(height: 100, width: 200)` means same to a GraphQL server.
+* `id: "1"` is the `argument` on the `user` field.
+Arguments are unordered, by the way. `picture(width: 200, height: 100)` and `picture(height: 100, width: 200)` means the same to a GraphQL server.

-And this whole darn thing is called a `document`.
+* And this whole darn thing is called a `document`.

 ----------

-However, if a query has no `arguments` or `directives` (we will discuss directives later, for now just assume its another piece of the whole puzzle) or `name`, the `query` keyword can be omitted.
-We did that with our first example above:
+However, if a query has no `arguments` or `directives` (we will discuss directives later, for now just assume it's another piece of the whole puzzle) or `name`, the `query` keyword can be omitted.
+GraphQL server will default to that.
+We used that shortcut with our first example above:

 ```
 // Request: